corsairmarks/penal_colony_enhanced/mod/README.md

 # Changes

 Adds a new pop stratum "Inmate" that is automatically assigned to most Pops on a Penal Colony.
 This new stratum acts similarly to slave - Pops demote instantly, they have +10% productive job output, and they have a significant happiness penalty (-25%).
 In addition they have a -90% penalty to research point output to represent the lack of off-world communication as well as tight control of any information they do receive.
 Inmates have very little political power and their unhappiness won't significantly impact the happiness of non-Inmate Pops on the planet (ruler-strata Pops, enforcers, telepaths, and soldiers - the Inmates can't be trusted to supervise _themselves_).
-Should you also have the Police State civic, each Inmate produces bonus Unity.
+Should you also have the Civic: Police State or Civic: Oppressive Autocracy, each Inmate produces bonus Unity (more with both civics).
 Regardless, Inmates generate crime - which is doubled when unemployed.

 The Penal Colony planet designation has been altered to +1 Criminal job per 10 Pops - some of the convicts in the planet-wide prison system manage to escape supervision.
 To compensate, Penal Colonies gain bonus stability that scales compared to how _unhappy_ Inmate Pops are.